Increasing Federal Funding Flexibility and Identifying Research Priorities Would Help Support States' Safety Efforts

 Agency Affected: Department of Transportation: National Highway Traffic Safety Administration

 Comments: DOT concurs with our recommendation.
-The National Highway Transportation Safety Administration plans to focus its motorcycle research program on issues that offer the greatest potential for safety improvement and will use research priorities identified in its upcoming Motorcycle Safety Program Plan to guide future research investments.
-The National Highway Transportation Safety Administration plans to complete the plan by April 2014.
+The National Highway Transportation Safety Administration (NHTSA) plans to focus its motorcycle research program on issues that offer the greatest potential for safety improvement and will use research priorities identified in its upcoming Motorcycle Safety Program Plan to guide future research investments.
+In July 2014, NHTSA provided an update indicating that they planned to complete their Motorcycle Safety Program Plan by April 2015.
+They also indicated that they had not begun research on rider conspicuity or graduated licensing for motorcyclists.